aavanlee/fypnew_aavan/README.md

 ## Evaluation
 If not evaluating, eval directory can be removed.

-To evaluate against COCO format dataset:
+To caption and evaluate against custom dataset in COCO format:

 0. pip install pycocoevalcap
 1. Move model checkpoint file and wordmap into "eval" directory (default: model_checkpint.pth.tar and wordmap.json)
+2. Put folder with images to caption into "eval" directory
-2. Change directory to "eval"
+3. Change directory to "eval"
-3. Put images to evaluate against into folder (default is "val2014" for evaluating against COCO val2014 set, DSET is for custom dataset)
-4. Folder to use can be changed in captionforcoco.py
-5. Ensure caption file in COCO format is in "eval" directory(Default "captions_val2014.json" is in val2014 directory)
+4. Ensure caption file in COCO format(for images to be captioned) is in "eval" directory, eg: "DATASET_coco_captions.json"
-6. Run from terminal using $ python fullforcoco.py
+5. Run from terminal using $ python caption_and_eval.py <directory_name>
-7. Output file coco-OUTPUT.json is used to evaluate against caption json file in COCO format
-8. For custom dataset, ensure annotation_file in coco_eval.py is correct (default is captions_val2014.json)
+6. Example: python caption_and_eval.py DATASET
+7. To keep output file of captioning, run from terminal using $ python caption_and_eval.py <directory_name> keepoutput
+8. Example: python caption_and_eval.py DATASET keepoutput

-To evaluate against custom COCO dataset with video captioning output(output from caption_video.py)
+To evaluate against video captions in COCO format, using video captioning output(output from caption_video.py):

 1. Move the output file eg: covid.mp4-OUTPUT.json to eval directory
 2. Change directory to "eval"
+3. Ensure caption file in COCO format is in "eval" directory, eg: "covid.mp4-coco_captions.json"
-3. Run from terminal using $python eval_video_output.py <videofile_name>
+4. Run from terminal using $python eval_video_output.py <videofile_name>
-4. Example: python eval_video_output.py covid.mp4
+5. Example: python eval_video_output.py covid.mp4